QiuhongAnnaWei/gooey/README.md

 # Gooey

 ## Introduction
-Gooey is a tool that helps streamline and enhance the process of selecting colors and fonts for designers.
-It aims both to make the execution of stylesheet making smoother and easier and to kindle sparks of creativity and support inventive exploration.
-Our website meshes together an original and intelligent user-based color palette generation algorithm and an aesthetically appealing and easy-to-use front-end design in the hope that we can make the process more efficient, enjoyable, and imaginative.
+Gooey is a graphic design tool that helps streamline and enhance the process of selecting colors and fonts for designers.
+Powered by a machine learning palette recommendation algorithm, it aims both to make the execution of stylesheet making smoother and to support inventive exploration in the visual space for anyone.
+Our website meshes intellgient self-developed heuristics and user-specific soft clustering algorithm with an aesthetically appealing and intuitive user interface in the hope that we can make the design process more efficient, enjoyable, and imaginative.
 <br/>

 ## Links